kinshuk4/daily-coding-problem-solutions/prob301_350/README.md

 - If `a * b = N`, you may decrement `N` to the larger of `a` and `b`.

 For example, given `100`, you can reach `1` in five steps with the following route: `100 -> 10 -> 9 -> 3 -> 2 -> 1`.

+322 (Medium)

+This problem was asked by Flipkart.

+Starting from 0 on a number line, you would like to make a series of jumps that lead to the integer N.

+On the `i``th` jump, you may move exactly i places to the left or right.

+Find a path with the fewest number of jumps required to get from 0 to N.